 - The Data Prevalence Scale allows you to show or hide relationship lines based on their score.
 For example, deselecting the green box will hide all 100% score relationship lines from the Link Analysis view.

-- Reset Node position: On the Link Analysis Canvas, the reset option in the top-right corner restores node positions in a saved view to the default layout.
-Click this button to quickly reorganize data query nodes and search results, especially when the canvas becomes cluttered.
+On the Link Analysis Canvas, the reset option in the top-right corner restores node positions in a saved view to the default layout.
+Click this button to quickly reorganize data query nodes and search results, especially when the canvas becomes cluttered. - Show/Hide Nodes:

-- Save Node Positions: The Link Analysis View includes a key feature that ensures node positions remain exactly as you’ve arranged them on the canvas.
+The Link Analysis View includes a key feature that ensures node positions remain exactly as you’ve arranged them on the canvas.
 Even after reloading or reopening the result screen, the layout won’t revert to previous states.
-While node positions are automatically saved when moved, this feature guarantees that all nodes retain their current placement for consistent reference and analysis.
+While node positions are automatically saved when moved, this feature ensures that all nodes retain their current placement for consistent reference and analysis.
+Select Nodes Tool

 - Click on the Select Nodes Tool.